Top Things to Do in Québec City

 Musée de la civilisation

 This museum is one of the best places in Québec for interesting interactive exhibits.
 Their permanent exhibitions include a deep dive into local Indigenous history and culture, as well as an exploration of the people who have made important contributions in shaping Québec as we know it today.

 Musée national des beaux-arts du Québec

 Comprising 4 buildings, Musée national des beaux-arts du Québec highlights talented Québecois and Indigenous artists, as well as artists from around the world.
-Home to over 38,000 works of art from old masterpieces to modern art, we love spending a day wandering from gallery to gallery, seeing the old jail cells, and discovering the sculptures around the museum.
+Home to over 38,000 works of art from old masterpieces to modern art, we love spending a day wandering from gallery to gallery and discovering the sculptures around the museum.

 Monuments in Québec City